bassdman/feature-toggle-api/README.md

 ##### Write a custom plugin
-A plugin is just a function with two parameters.
+A plugin is just a function with a parameter.
 You can add it with the .addPlugin()-Function.
 Calling addPlugin() prevents you from from adding a plugin multiple times, so if you do this, the plugin will only be executed once.
 ```javascript
     function customFunctionPlugin(api){